google/go-cloud/samples/tutorial/README.md

 ```

 The cloud-specific setup is the tricky part as each cloud has its own series of
 invocations to create a bucket.
-It's worth thinking about this point for moment.
+It's worth thinking about this point for a moment.

 Without Go Cloud, both your setup code and your business logic are platform
 dependent.
 That's a bad thing because business logic has a tendency to grow